housenli/MDE/README.md

 The implementation works exclusively for 2D case, and utilizes the [Chambolle-Pock algorithm](https://link.springer.com/article/10.1007/s10851-010-0251-1).
 For more details, please see

 \[1\] del Alamo, M., Li, H., Munk, A., & Werner, F. (2020+).
 Variational multiscale nonparametric regression: Algorithms.
-In submission
+In submission.

 ## Installation
 The codes require the following packages: